peterjc/thapbi-pict/docs/custom_database/build_db.rst

 curation to better match the NCBI usage.

 The sequencing trimming ought to be very close to that used in the Redekar *et al.* 2019 paper's database.
-This was constructed with a short Python script parsing the information in ``Redekar_et_al_2019_sup_table_3.tsv`` and the downloaded full sequences.
+This file was constructed with a short Python script parsing the information in ``Redekar_et_al_2019_sup_table_3.tsv`` and the downloaded full sequences.
-Then ``cutadapt -g GAAGGTGAAGTCGTAACAAGGTTTCCGTAGGTGAACCTGCGGAAGGATCATTA ...`` found and removed only 64 left prefixes.
+Then ``cutadapt -g GAAGGTGAAGTCGTAACAAGGTTTCCGTAGGTGAACCTGCGGAAGGATCATTA ...`` found and removed 64 left prefixes.
 This was followed by running ``cutadapt -a GCACATCGATGAAGAACGCT ...`` which trimmed 1439 sequences (99.9%) and warned that the "adapter" might be incomplete because the sequence preceeding it was highly conserved.
 That left 1451 sequences, but with many